-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JULY 31, 2020
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JULY 31, 2023

-Net Change in Fund Balances - Governmental Funds \$ 996,670 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
+Net Change in Fund Balances - Governmental Funds \$ 448,224 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
 However, in the Statement of Activities, revenue is recorded in the accounting period for which the taxes are levied.
-(68,284) Governmental funds report penalty and interest revenue on property taxes when collected.
+(43,247) Governmental funds report penalty and interest revenue on property taxes when collected.
 However, in the Statement of Activities, revenue is recorded when penalties and interest are assessed.
-(21,253) The principal portion of payments received from the North Harris County Regional Water Authority for chloramine conversion costs and capital contribution credits reduce long-term receivables in the Statement of Net Position.
-(88,612) Governmental funds do not account for depreciation.
+(28,828) The principal portion of payments received from the North Harris County Regional Water Authority for chloramine conversion costs, capital contribution credits and reclaimed water credits reduce long-term receivables in the Statement of Net Position.
+(111,382) Governmental funds do not account for depreciation.
 However, in the Statement of Net Position, capital assets are depreciated and depreciation expense is recorded in the Statement of Activities.
-(970,763) Governmental funds report capital expenditures as expenditures in the period purchased.
+(891,930) Governmental funds report capital expenditures as expenditures in the period purchased.
 However, in the Statement of Net Position, capital assets are increased by new purchases and the Statement of Activities is not affected.
-857,165 Governmental funds report bond premiums as other financing sources.
-However, in the Statement of Net Position, bond premiums are amortized over the life of the bonds and the current year amortized portion is recorded in the Statement of Activities.
-(106,755) Governmental funds report bond principal payments as expenditures.
+1,116,087 Governmental funds report bond principal payments as expenditures.
 However, in the Statement of Net Position, bond principal payments are reported as decreases in long-term liabilities.
-685,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
+1,385,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
 However, in the Statement of Net Position, interest is accrued on the long-term debt through fiscal year-end.
-(13,377) Governmental funds report bond proceeds as other financing sources.
-Issued bonds increase long-term liabilities in the Statement of Net Position.
-(7,275,000) Governmental funds report the payment to the refunded bond escrow agent from bond proceeds as an other financing use and as an expenditure when paid from District funds.
-The refunding of outstanding bonds decreases long-term liabilities in the Statement of Net Position.
-7,166,130 Change in Net Position - Governmental Activities \$ 1,160,921
+(725) Change in Net Position - Governmental Activities \$ 1,873,199